John Quincy Adams once approved an expedition to the center of the Earth to prove that the planet was hollow.

 18. US President Andrew Jackson had been shot so many times people said he "rattled like a bag of marbles."

 19. President Andrew Jackson had to leave for a hotel when roughly 20,000 citizens celebrated his inauguration inside the White House.
 His aides ultimately had to lure the mob outside with washtubs filled with a potent cocktail of orange juice and whiskey.

 20. Martin Van Buren, 8th president of the U.S., did not mention his wife of 12 years even once in his 800-page autobiography.

-Martin Van Buren (born 1782) was the first president born a US citizen.
+Martin Van Buren, the eight president of the United States was the first president to be born a US citizen.

 22. Martin Van Buren left the Democratic party and ran for president in 1848 for the Free Soil Party, an anti-slavery and "True Democratic" party.

 23. Martin Van Buren was the only United States president who spoke English as a second language.
 His first language was Dutch.